 Spring is a favorite season for many gardeners, and for good reason!
 The plants begin to wake up, the ground thaws, and you can begin planning and planting your next garden.
 There are plenty of plants to choose from, but there’s nothing quite like fruit fresh from your own garden.
 If a ripe, juicy berry or piece of fruit sounds perfect to you, then keep reading!
 Here are what we believe are the best spring fruits to plant this season, complete with care tips so you can tell at a glance which ones are right for your garden.

 Ripe, juicy blackberries are a delicious treat, and they’re easy to grow.
-Plant them in early spring and make sure they’re in full sun.
+Plant these fruits in early spring and make sure they’re in full sun.
 Blackberries do best in rich, well-draining soil.
 Mixing compost into your soil can help significantly.
 Blackberries need roughly an inch of water each week, and they thrive in soil that is consistently moist but not soaking wet.
 Most blackberry varieties are ready for harvest in mid to late summer.